AlexanderPro/WindowTextExtractor/README.md

 ![WindowTextExtractor](https://user-images.githubusercontent.com/8102586/68278238-f6d29b00-0081-11ea-8c64-e6999283b65f.png) WindowTextExtractor
 =============

-WindowTextExtractor allows you to get a text from any window of an operating system including microsoft office programs, console windows and any window with support of Microsoft UI Automation (UIA).
-It can recover password stored behind asterisks (*****) from most of the windows apps.
+WindowTextExtractor allows you to get a text from any window of an operating system including microsoft office programs, console windows, password textboxes, etc. It can recover passwords stored behind asterisks (*****) from most of the windows apps.
+It also shows a detailed window and its process information and allows you to take a window screenshot.

 Screenshot
 ------------------